GateNLP/gateplugin-Python/docs/python-install.md

 distribution for your operating system.

 The following describes the recommended steps to install the Miniconda distribution for Windows, MacOS and Linux.
+This mode of installation can be performed (as of this writing, January 2020) for Python versions 3.5 or later.

+It is also possible to install versions of Python into a Conda environment which are older than the default Python version for that conda version (though the earliest Python version for current Conda versions is 3.5).
+In order to use environments from the Python plugin, simply specify the path the the "python" binary in the environment directory as the Python binary for the PR.

 ## Windows

-* Install the 64 bit distribution for Python 3.x from https://conda.io/miniconda.html
+* Install the 64 bit distribution for Python 3.5 or later from https://conda.io/miniconda.html
   * Download the file
   * Run it to start the installation process
   * At the prompt "Install for:" choose "Just Me"